 - The complexity of the agricultural landscape vividly contrasts with the dramatic coastline and expansive apparent uniformity of the sea.

-- Mixed farming enterprises have been central to shaping the farmed landscape of the AONB and supporting its high nature value.
+- Mixed farming enterprises have been central to shaping the farmed landscape of the National Landscape and supporting its high nature value.

 - Away from the coast, wide, tall and mature Devon hedges supporting hedgerows enclose land at a very high density.